p4paul/p4convert/README.md

 ## Limitations

 * Symbolic links are not supported in `IMPORT` mode on Windows.

 * CVS keyword expansion is not supported.

 * SVN keyword expansion may yield different results when synced.

+* SVN property `svn:needs-lock` cannot be imported to a distributed Perforce server and may raise the error:
+	`can't change +l type with reopen; use revert -k and then edit -t to change type.`

 ## Support